Ikewaysta20/Echov4/README.md

-PYTHON IS REQUIRED echo is free no pay wall
+PYTHON IS REQUIRED echo is free no pay wall ECHO CANNOT CODE